ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/basic-usage/object-lifetimes.md

     }
 }
 ```
-An application wishing to use the `MySingleton` object will do so through the `Instance` property.
+An application wishing to use the `MySingleton` object must do so through the `Instance` property, which is
+the only instance of that type for the entire `AppDomain`.

 Equally, if the singleton object implements an interface or base, then it can be passed to code which requires
 an instance of that interface or base without knowing that the underlying object itself is always the same
 reference.

 > [!NOTE]
 > Different IOC containers have differing understandings of what a singleton really is.
 > In some cases it's one instance per-AppDomain (as with the above code snippet) and in other cases it's
 > one instance per-container.
 >
-> In other cases, it's configurable or indeed extensible.
+> In yet more cases, it's configurable or, indeed, extensible.
+>
+> Rezolver currently supports one instance per-AppDomain, but in future it will also support one per-container
+> as well as possibly an API through which you can extend the behaviour.